Hulog Ka ng Langit: Production and recording

 Velasquez considers Hulog Ka ng Langit as the most memorable album she has ever made due to the fact that the album is a product of her love for her son and family.
 She explained "This is an album that can be appreciated by everyone – kids, parents, lovers, and family."

 Recording was a long, tedious process.
 She explained that she was having a hard time going back to singing after giving birth, gaining and losing significant weight followed by the diagnosis of Acid Reflux around the time she was recording.
 The album took 9 months to finalize all the recording of vocals and finishing touches.
 She also added some candid soundbites of her son and herself in some songs which gives off a natural atmosphere and showcases the bond between mother and son.
 Her son's presence and participation is felt all throughout.
 The soundbites are taken from posted videos of Velasquez in her Instagram account.

 Packaging

-The album features a slip case covered by a portrait of Velasquez's face captured by the ace lens man Mark Nicdao.
-Inside is a colorful 40 page mini baby scrapbook featuring the pictures of her new family and her son Nate documented in Velasquez's Instagram account and compiled into the album with the lyrics of the songs.
+The album features a slipcase covered by a portrait of Velasquez's face captured by the ace lens man Mark Nicdao.
+Inside is a colorful 40-page mini baby scrapbook featuring the pictures of her new family and her son Nate documented in Velasquez's Instagram account and compiled into the album with the lyrics of the songs.